audreyemmely/rock-paper-scissors/README.md

 ```
 If you do not have Git installed on your machine, you can download the repository in "zip" format, just click on the green button named "Code" (top right) and choose the option "Download ZIP".
 After that, unzip the file and follow the next instructions.

-After cloning/downloading the repository, open the terminal and go to the path where the repository is located on your machine.
-(Ex .: C:\Users\Audrey\Desktop)

-Then access the folder named "rock-paper-scissors", inside there are four files named "client.py", "game.py", "network.py" and "server.py".
+After cloning/downloading the repository, find where the repository is located on your machine and open the folder named "rock-paper-scissors".
+Inside there are four files named "client.py", "game.py", "network.py" and "server.py".

 To be able to play on your machine, you will need to change the ip address in the "network.py" and "server.py" files.
 Open the files with the editor of your choice (here we use Visual Studio Code).

+To find the address that you should use in the server variable simply open cmd > type "ipconfig" > copy the IPV4 Address.
+Do this on whatever machine will be running the server script.

 ![network](https://user-images.githubusercontent.com/52829664/118035280-6396b780-b341-11eb-9f70-a1e926668888.jpg)